 We saw an R2D2 border (you can buy the border if you want to DIY) and decided to go with that and I would find some toys to place on top.
 The issue with the border is that it’s typically for round cakes – not sheet cakes.
 We were able to make it work though by just adding an extra layer of frosting to even it out a bit so it didn’t look too tall.
 Another option would have been to trim the strip a bit but it was already applied, so that wasn’t really an option.

 For decorations, I found the Star Wars The Black Series Titanium Series Vehicles.
 I know these aren’t all classic vehicles but I figured it would be fine since most of the people attending the party wouldn’t know which ship was featured in each movie.
 Quick warning though – these are really heavy.
 They were fine on a large sheet cake, but might not work for something smaller.
-There were some other really cool cake toppers like a Darth Vader complete with breathing sounds, lightsaber candle holders, and a fancy Millennium Falcon on a stand.
+There were some other really cool cake toppers like a Darth Vader complete, lightsaber candle holders, and a fancy Millennium Falcon on a stand.

 Star Wars Chocolates